Crazylegstoo/JQuickTake/README.md

 To install JQuickTake on a Windows 10 or 11 machine, there are 2 options:

-**Option 1 - For Tech Civilians**: The easiest path is to simply download and execute the provided Windows installer ***JQuickTake-1.0.exe*** .
+## Option 1 - For Tech Civilians

+The easiest path is to simply download and execute the provided Windows installer ***JQuickTake-1.0.exe*** .
 This will install JQuickTake as well as a bundled Java JRE 17.0 runtime all in one package.
 JQuickTake will install into ***c:\Program Files\JQuickTake***, create a Start Menu entry, and put a nice icon on your Windows desktop.

-**Option 2 - For Tech Aficionados:** The slightly-more-work path is to download **distributions/app.zip** and unzip the file onto a Windows directory of your choosing.
+## Option 2 - For Tech Aficionados:

+The slightly-more-work path is to download **distributions/app.zip** and unzip the file onto a Windows directory of your choosing.
 To fire up JQuickTake, you need to run ***Your Directory*\app\bin\app.bat**.
 The benefit of this option is that the application will run on top of whatever Java runtime you already have installed.
 Note the JQuickTake has been tested with Java 17 and Java 22 runtimes.

-## Other Things You May Need
+# Other Things You May Need

-**My QuickTake camera doesn't have a cable!**
+## My QuickTake camera doesn't have a cable!

 A brand new QuickTake was packaged with a serial cable that would let you plug the camera into your computer's serial port so that your QuickTake software could talk to your camera.
 For reasons I don't quite understand, the QuickTake cameras I've seen for sale online almost never include a cable.
 I'm guessing all those cables are hanging out in some intergalactic lost-and-found with a billion odd socks and closet hangers.

 But fear not!
 You can make your own cable (like I did) with a surplus DB9 serial cable, a DIN8 (aka S-Video) cable/plug. and some basic wiring/soldering skills.
 Here's an [overview of the cable](https://hackaday.com/2013/03/26/diy-6-serial-cable-for-vintage-apple-quicktake-cameras/), although the  link to the build instructions is long broken.
 But if you scroll all the way to the [bottom of this page](https://www.colino.net/wordpress/en/archives/2023/10/29/the-apple-quicktake-100-150-serial-communication-protocol/), you'll see a nice picture showing which pins are wired to which pins so you can build your own.
 And you can also find pre-built cables for sale [here](https://www.pccables.com/Products/70810) and [there](https://www.amazon.ca/Uxcell-a15101400ux0036-Female-Converter-Cable/dp/B01DKFB3PW/ref=sr_1_3?crid=30OXQJCYCR0V4&dib=eyJ2IjoiMSJ9.BpQMbzcIZ_5k8XpGGeJROobPsqXDV7Xkb3NQAe4V4qrkonszHC4ONxMpwz3bN3MRKf5FEwFHfSxebNoW6z47s2AZge0GcVPj1uQtIOZFMwbOIkwvwJI9TZ8WELHzu3D7yNt4Qd1WD8scHrDhec8Y4x-WxMTmrPncNslX3Z9XoakO3x8GM-t--XVrLaztL9zL_q0mDKD1WXZx4DmQK4Dhe-zTx1zxYrG7eMW_jLHvH6toR1pNvjU6YExegf4yHInOH9HNBQDBaVKawCZDjdjcH6oErBrbPJsgdj6qUYDMh98.ceGdz_T2HcNSVUBRmBe0Eo-yGKPdt3BxijeUaEb0mDk&dib_tag=se&keywords=db8%20din8%20cable&qid=1716229003&sprefix=db8%20din8%20cable,aps,111&sr=8-3) if you search around.

-**What's a serial port?**
+## What's a serial port?

 This is a [9-pin male plug](https://en.wikipedia.org/wiki/Serial_port) you might find on your PC (on the back) or on your laptop (on the side).
 The thing is, you likely don't have one.
 While still widely used in industrial/commercial devices, serial ports have become extinct on personal computers in favour of USB ports.

-**Well, how do I get a serial port?**
+## Well, how do I get a serial port?

 Serial-to-USB adapters are very common and very cheap.
 One end plugs into your computer's USB port while the other end of the adapter gives you a standard serial port plug.
 Once plugged into your computer (and once you install the provided driver software), your computer (and JQuickTake) will think your machine has a serial port.
 Finally, you can connect your QuickTake cable to your camera and shiny new computer serial port and everything should 'just work'.
 For my efforts, I used a [StarTech adapter](https://www.startech.com/en-ca/cards-adapters/icusb232v2), which can be [bought on Amazon](https://www.amazon.ca/StarTech-com-USB-Serial-Adapter-Prolific/dp/B00GRP8EZU?th=1) and other places.
 It supports Windows, Linux, and MacOS.

-**So what do I do with all these QTK files I just saved off my camera?**
+## So what do I do with all these QTK files I just saved off my camera?

 These files are pictures saved in the old Apple-specific image file format that your computer almost assuredly does not understand.
 To actually see those pictures, you want to convert them JPG files that your computer can actually work with.
 Luckily, that's an easy process.
 There is an amazing command-line utility call *dcraw* that can convert image files from just about any camera into a JPG or TIFF.
 For our purposes, *dcraw* supports Apple QTK files!
 If you look on the [dcraw website](https://github.com/ncruces/dcraw), you will see a whole list of applications you can use that leverage *dcraw*.
 On Windows, [I like to use RawDrop](https://www.dechifro.org/dcraw/) for it's very simple drag-and-drop UI.
 I recommend it!

-## This README Is Too Long
+# This README Is Too Long

 There are just a few more things I want to mention:

-**Be Gentle**
+## Be Gentle

 If you decide to crawl through the source, maybe cut me a wee bit of slack.
 Like I said earlier, I haven't done serious desktop app coding in many years.
 I know the code could be structured better, leverage event-driven processes more effectively, definitely benefit from optimizations, and most definitely handle exception conditions better than it does today.
 I'll even agree that the UI could be a bit slicker.
 But the code seems to work and I included some comments, so there's that.

 Also, I forced myself to learn a few new things - most notably [Gradle](https://gradle.org/) and [jpackage](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jpackage.html).
 I'm not sure I'm using them to full effect but, you know how it is with Old Dogs and New Tricks.
 And if anyone is wondering what IDE I used,, it's called Notepad++ and a lovely black CMD window.
 Baby steps, man.
 Baby steps.

-**There Are Some Major Thank-You's Required!**
+## There Are Some Major Thank-You's Required!

  - [Colin Leroy-Mira](https://www.colino.net/wordpress/) - Again, thank you for sharing your excellent work on the QuickTake Protocol.
 It made my little project much easier.
  - [Dave Coffin](https://www.dechifro.org/dcraw/), for creating dcraw and making sure it supports Apple QTKT and QTKN algortihms
  - [Fazecast Inc](https://fazecast.github.io/jSerialComm/) for creating and maintaining the excellent jSerialComm library.
  - [Frank Siegert](http://www.wizards.de/rawdrop/) for writing the lean and mean RawDrop app that made my dev/test efforts that much easier

- **Where You Can Find Me**
+## Where You Can Find Me

 If you have a question, or just want to virtually point and laugh: